 Swimming & Water Activities

 Camp Sonshine campers and their counselors have always loved the fun and games associated with swimming and water activities.
-This is always a great time to cool off, play games, and to spend some time with friends.
-This summer we will continue to provide high energy water activities for campers and counselors to stay cool, and are excited to be using our new swimming pool facility!
+This is always a great time to cool off, play games, and spend some time with friends.
+Camp provides a variety of high energy water activities and a swimming pool facility for campers and counselors to stay cool!

-Pool Location: Our new pool area is located just behind the Brown Barn.
-The pool is surrounded by a gated fence and contains an automatic safety cover to prevent unauthorized access outside of scheduled swim times.
-The pool is primarily 3½‘ – 4’ in depth with a roped off landing zone for the water slide that reaches 5’.
+Pool Location: Our pool area is located just behind the Camp Barn.
+The pool is surrounded by a gated fence to prevent unauthorized access outside of scheduled swim times.
+The pool is primarily 3½‘ – 4’ in depth with a roped-off landing zone for the water slide that reaches 5’.